HongfanChen/Stats506_public/README.md

       links of EunSeon Ahn : https://github.com/EunSeonAhn/Stats506_public

 ## Week 4-6
-      4. week 4:Into the Tidyverse
+      4. week 4: Into the Tidyverse and ggplot
+      5. week 5: Finish ggplot and peer review.